 When we first reviewed blenders, in 2012, we didn’t find one for less than $450 that really impressed us.
 That price may seem obscene, but quality blenders have historically been expensive.
 When Fred Waring introduced the Waring Blender in 1937, it retailed for $29.75—or roughly $485 in today’s dollars.
-Since we first published this guide (this is our third full update), we’ve found that companies, gunning to compete with the likes of Vitamix and Blendtec, have introduced relatively modest-priced blenders with really big motors that are surprisingly efficient at liquefying food.
+Since we first published this guide (this is our third full rewrite), we’ve found that companies, gunning to compete with the likes of Vitamix and Blendtec, have introduced relatively modest-priced blenders with really big motors that are surprisingly efficient at liquefying food.
 We think the Oster Versa is the best of this new breed of high-powered but budget-friendly options.
 After almost two years of long-term testing, we’d say it’s about 85 percent as good as our former pick, the Vitamix 5200, but at roughly 40 percent the price.

 *At the time of publishing, the price was $200.